troycomi/intermediate-vim/README.md

-Open this file in vi then follow along by using "j" to move down.
+Open this file in vi then follow along by using `j` to move down.

 # Intermediate vim